gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 The first example involves the fake paper towel data displayed in Figure \@ref(fig:Figure4-1) and \@ref(fig:Figure4-2).
-It appeared that Scenario 5 was the correct story since the lines were not parallel, but we need to know whether there is evidence to suggest that the interaction is "real" and we get that through the interaction hypothesis test.
+It appeared that Scenario 5 was the correct story since the lines appeared to be non-parallel, but we need to know whether there is sufficient evidence to suggest that the interaction is "real" and we get that through the interaction hypothesis test.
 To fit the interaction model using ``lm``, the general formulation is ``lm(y~x1*x2, data=...)``.
-The order of the variables doesn't matter and the most important part of the model, to start with, relates to the interaction of the variables.
+The order of the variables doesn't matter as the most important part of the model, to start with, relates to the interaction of the variables.
 \index{\texttt{lm()}}